PranjulUpadhyay/Quiz-Master/README.md

 ## 🎮 How to Use

+It's super simple!
+Just follow these steps:

-1. **Start**: Enter your email address on the welcome page
+1. **Enter your email** on the welcome page to get started
-2. **Quiz**: Answer questions within the 30-minute time limit
+2. **Answer the questions** - you have 30 minutes to complete the quiz
-3. **Navigate**: Use the overview panel or Previous/Next buttons to move between questions
+3. **Navigate easily** - click the numbered buttons to jump between questions, or use Previous/Next
-4. **Submit**: Complete the quiz and view your detailed results
+4. **Submit when done** - hit the submit button to see your results!

+That's it!
+The app will show you how well you did with a detailed breakdown.

 ## 🎯 Quiz Flow